-Calloselasma rhodostoma (Malayan Pit Viper, Malaysian Pit Viper) Thais say: Ngoo gap pa Length: Less than 1 meter.
+Calloselasma rhodostoma (Malayan Pit Viper, Malaysian Pit Viper) Thais say: Ngoo gap pa Length: Usually less than 1 meter.
 Female Malayan Pit Vipers are the larger and fatter snakes.
 Males of the species don’t make it to 1 meter long.
 Range: Thailand, Laos, Cambodia, Java, Sumatra, Malaysia, Vietnam, Burma, and China.
-Notes: These vipers are similar … Continue reading Malayan Pit Viper – Venomous – Very Dangerous
+Notes: These vipers are … Continue reading Malayan Pit Viper – Venomous – Very Dangerous

 Cryptelytrops venustus previously Trimeresurus venustus – (Brown-spotted Green Pit Viper, Beautiful Pit Viper) Length: average 40-70 cm Range: Chumpon to Krabi Province in Thailand.
 I have found them in Krabi and Surat Thani provinces.
 Notes: I found this one in the picture on a small hill at a Buddhist temple on a hill next to … Continue reading Brown-Spotted Green Pit Viper – Venomous – Mildly Dangerous